dimadin/disable-google-fonts/readme.txt

 [Plugin homepage](http://blog.milandinic.com/wordpress/plugins/disable-google-fonts/) | [Plugin author](http://blog.milandinic.com/) | [Donate](http://blog.milandinic.com/donate/)

-This plugin stops loading of Open Sans and other fonts used by WordPress and bundled themes (Twenty Twelve, Twenty Thirteen, Twenty Fourteen, Twenty Fifteen) from Google Fonts.
+This plugin stops loading of Open Sans and other fonts used by WordPress and bundled themes (Twenty Twelve, Twenty Thirteen, Twenty Fourteen, Twenty Fifteen, Twenty Sixteen) from Google Fonts.

 Reasons for not using Google Fonts might be privacy and security, local development or production, blocking of Google's servers, characters not supported by font, performance.